What Does a PCOS Belly Look Like? Here’s How to Identify the PCOS Belly Shape

 Learn to identify - and shrink - a PCOS belly.

-According to the 2020 Current Opinion in Endocrine and Metabolic Research, abdominal weight gain frequently appears alongside irregular periods and excess body hair as key signs of polycystic ovary syndrome.
+According to the research, abdominal weight gain frequently appears alongside irregular periods and excess body hair as key signs of polycystic ovary syndrome.
+In fact, most women with PCOS are likely to have the distinct PCOS belly shape, writes naturopathic doctor Nadia Brito Pateguana in the PCOS Plan:

 The good news is you can slim down your midsection while improving your hormonal health.

-Your doctor will calculate your waist-to-hip ratio to determine whether your belly fat is linked to PCOS.
-A waist-to-hip ratio above 0.85 indicates central obesity.
-Excess belly fat linked to PCOS will also appear in conjunction with other symptoms.
+Your doctor can calculate your waist-to-hip ratio to determine whether your belly fat is linked to PCOS.
+A waist-to-hip ratio above 0.85 indicates central obesity, where visceral fat wraps around the organs.
+When this type of excess belly fat is linked to PCOS it will also appear in conjunction with other symptoms.
 For example:

 - Irregular periods: PCOS can cause irregular periods or even the absence of periods altogether.